-A lot of people wonder why studying sociology is desirable, given that sociology does not necessarily lead to a definitive career path the way that engineering, law, or medicine might.
+A lot of people wonder why studying sociology is desirable, given that sociology does not necessarily lead to a definite career path the way that engineering, law, or medicine might.
 Many college disciplines, actually, are not vocationally oriented, but this should not stop students from pursuing those majors.

 One reason to study sociology is simply because sociology is a fascinating and multifaceted discipline.
 Sociologists and students of sociology can study anything, including other disciplines, because sociological issues are prominent in all aspects of life.
 Take a look at all the different research and teaching interest areas of our faculty to get an idea of how varied sociology is.